This chapter is the continued part of 10| Jokyu-no-ran (承久の乱) 1221. Please read Chapter 10 before reading this section.

 Sword making by Gotoba-Joko

-Gotoba Joko had a superior ability to connoisseur sword and he became the superior swordsmith himself.
-He invited many top-level sword smiths from different sword groups to his court and gave them the title and treated them respectfully.
-Also, he made them as his instructor and assistants.
-Gotoba Jyoko brought in skilled sword smiths every two months alternately from a place like Bizen, Awataguch, and Bicchu.
-Those who were invited were called Gobankaji (御番鍛冶), an honorary title.
-On the sword he created, he inscribed the Chrithantamum with 16 petals which are still used present emperor as the emperor’s crest.
-The sword which has the Chrithantamus is called Kiku Gosaku (菊御作).
-Today, in Oki island you can visit Emperor Gotoba museum and there are a few sites that are believed to be the Emperor’s sword making site.
-Some people say the sites are debatable.
+Gotoba Joko had a superior ability to connoisseur sword and he became a superior swordsmith himself.
+He invited many top-level swordsmiths from different sword groups to his court and gave them the title and treated them respectfully.
+Also, he made them his instructor and assistants.
+Gotoba-Joko brought in skilled swordsmiths from places like Bizen, Awataguch, and Bicchu every two months alternately.
+Those who were invited to the palace were called Gobankaji (御番鍛冶), an honorary title.
+On the sword he created, he inscribed the Chrithantamum with 16 petals.
+This is still used by the present emperor as the emperor’s crest.
+The sword with the Chrithantamus is called Kiku Gosaku (菊御作).
+Today, on Oki island you can visit the Emperor Gotoba museum and there are a few sites that are believed to be the Emperor’s sword making site.
+Some people say it is debatable if the sites are real.

 Today, Oki Island is a beautiful resort island.
-It can be reached by ferries from Shimane Prefecture.
-It is about 2 hours by boat, also by an airplane directly from Osaka.
+It can be reached by ferries from Shimane Prefecture, which takes about 2 hours by boat.
+Also can be reached by airplane directly from Osaka.